Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 A study by German scientists showed that 10 minutes a day of ogling women's breasts by men was as good at warding off heart disease, high blood pressure, and stress as 30 minutes of aerobic exercise.

-The five-year study conducted by Dr. Karen Weatherby, followed 200 guys.
+The five-year study conducted by Dr. Karen Weatherby followed 200 guys.

-Those who partook in boob ogling for just 10 minutes a day enjoyed benefits equal to those of the 30 minutes on a treadmill.
+Those who partook in boob ogling for just 10 minutes a day enjoyed benefits equal to those of 30 minutes on a treadmill.

-Weatherby found that a mere 10 minutes of staring at well-endowed women is roughly the equivalent of a 30-minute aerobics workout because of the heart pumping improving circulation and so forth.
+Weatherby found that a mere 10 minutes of staring at well-endowed women is roughly the equivalent of a 30-minute aerobics workout because of the heart pumping, improving circulation, and so forth.

 Well, so I have to throw this into the hopper of things that I have to consider.